Labor and Delivery Blog | Sharing our Birth Story!

 We turned on Jeopardy, got ready for the night, and I was looking forward to some sleep!
-I had so much trouble closing my eyes because our boy kept breaking out of his swaddle with his strong arms.
+I had trouble closing my eyes because our boy kept breaking out of his swaddle with his strong arms.
 No matter how tight, he was breaking free.
 I couldn’t stop thinking about him getting caught under the swaddle, so I decided to hold him, feed him, and cuddle him all night.
 I was going on almost 48 hours of no sleep, but my adrenaline kept me awake.
 Every time the nurse came in, she was shocked to see me awake.
 I highly recommend bringing a zipper swaddle to the hospital if you are paranoid like me.
 Around 3 am, I passed him to Kyle so I could shut my eyes for a bit.
 As soon as I passed out, the nurses came in to grab my blood.
 I’m telling you, those TikTok joking about the people coming into the recovery room is so spot on!
 It’s hilarious.

 I decided to wake up.
 We somehow convinced the hospital to let us go home around noon!
 They wanted us to stay another night, but we didn’t find it necessary.
 I just wanted to be in the comfort of my home and get a good night’s sleep.
 I was looking forward to taking a hot shower.
-I was going to shower at the hospital, but when I turned the water on, it looked like someone else’s dried blood was all over the shower handle, and I instantly felt sick.
-I put my clothes back on and decided I’d shower as soon as I got home.

 I was in the mood for some oatmeal and coffee, so Kyle headed to Starbucks and picked us up for breakfast and some snacks for the morning.

 Kyle packed up the car, brought up the car seat, and we made our way home!
-I was so excited to introduce the dogs to their new brother and see our little man in his nursery!
+I was excited to introduce the dogs to their new brother and see our little man in his nursery!

 These past few weeks have been filled with ups and downs.
-A few days after giving birth, I had a D&C surgery from retained placenta fragments, causing severe bleeding, pain, and delayed milk.
+A few days after giving birth, I had a D&C surgery for retained placenta fragments, causing severe bleeding, pain, and delayed milk.
 It was so scary, and spending the entire day away from my son was the worst part.
 Navigating motherhood has been a trial and error process.
-Motherly instincts kick in, and all the books I read before went right out the window.
+Motherly instincts kicked in, and all the books I had read before went right out the window.
 It’s almost been a month since bringing him home, and we have finally created a good routine, and things are getting easier around here.
-We are absolutely in love with him, and it’s been so fun becoming parents.
-I plan to catch up on blogs, but it’s been so lovely being able to spend these moments with him.
+We are absolutely in love with him, and it’s been so much fun becoming parents.
+I plan to catch up on blogs, but it’s been so lovely to spend these moments with him.
 He’s been sleeping like a little bean on my chest this entire blog, and I feel this is how I’ll be writing blogs for the next few months.

-I’ve always loved hearing about other birth stories because they are all so different!
+I’ve always loved hearing about other birth stories because they are so different!
 Some people have it easy, and some have it a million times worse.
 I love how much it changes you and the empowerment you feel once it’s all over.

 I’m excited to be back blogging, and my goodness, we have SO MUCH to catch up on!
 Xo, I’m sorry if my birth blog was a little all over the place.
-The entire day was a blur, and piecing it all together was challenging.
+The entire day was a blur, and piecing it together was challenging.
 I have my nursery blog, third trimester, postpartum recovery, and many more blogs to work on this month!